brianspiering/nlp-course/README.md

 This course will start with basic text processing techniques (such as regular expressions) and then cover advanced techniques (text classification and topic modeling).
 The emphasis will be on contemporary best practices in industry, including Deep Learning and text embeddings.
 Along the way we will touch upon text mining, information retrieval, and computational linguistics.

 This is course is a "buffet" format, a sample of many things, but you will not get "full" on any one topic.
-People get a PhD in each of these individual topics. __Remember__ - a little bit of knowledge and a lot of "how to" goes a long way in Data Science.
+People get a PhD in each of these individual topics.

+__Remember__ - A little bit of knowledge and a lot of "how to" goes a long way in Data Science.

 Prerequisites
 -----